-At the festival there are information tables located at each of the City Park entrances.
-These information tables will include festival programs (available in large print format).
+At the festival Information Centre and show entrances there are festival programs (available in large print format).

-In the centre of the festival will be a large site map to show visitors how to get around.
 Coloured symbols spray-painted on pathways and signs at varying heights identify where to find support services and activities.
 Art activities are located just off the pathways in large tents with sheets of plywood provided for stability.

-Volunteers wearing orange shirts and ‘Ask Me’ buttons will be seen throughout the festival, ready to answer any questions.
+Volunteers wearing orange or red shirts will be seen throughout the festival, ready to answer any questions.
 We are also building partnerships with Kingston’s disability community to utilize their expertise to increase accessibility features.
 Artfest Kingston will also seek the feedback from the disability community to make sure the festival continues to reflect what the community requires.

 Service animals will have a shaded area and watering station adjacent to the Information Centre, as well as watering stations throughout the festival.
-These areas will be indicated by Animal Water signs using graphic symbols and words in large print.
-An additional six accessible rest areas will be available around the festival, providing tables, chairs, shade, and animal watering stations.
+An additional rest areas will be available around the festival, providing tables, chairs, shade, and animal watering stations.